bahrus/xtal-state/README.md

 **NB**  AMP provides numerous components built around a similar basic concept as these components -- namely, amp-bind (which I had heard about before this component was created) uses [history.state](https://amp.dev/documentation/components/amp-bind?referrer=ampproject.org#modifying-history-with-amp.pushstate()) as its "system of record" and all of the binding it provides for components like the datepicker actually stores the values in history.state!
 Definitely take a look at AMP for an alternative to these components / api.

-xtal-state differs from AMP, perhaps, in that it takes the name "history.state" to heart -- xtal-state regards DOM Elements / Custom Elements as independent, thinking beings with internal "memories", capable of spawning events spontaneously, that respond to human interaction directly, not via some abstract state store.
+xtal-state differs from AMP, perhaps, in that it takes the name "history.state" to heart -- xtal-state regards DOM Elements / Custom Elements as independent, thinking beings with internal "memories", capable of spawning events spontaneously.
+And yes, they can respond to human interaction or neighboring elements changes directly, not via some abstract state store.
 So the primary purpose of xtal-state is helping persist user invoked changes as needed, during history navigation (including page refreshes), for starters.
 Think about rapid "state" changes, like scrolling a large grid.
 Do we really want all such UI state changes to pass through a diffuse state manager, which then has to figure out which other components to update?

 However, xtal-state *can* also be used as a way of sharing some common state that transcends individual (tightly coupled) components, in a limited fashion.

 [history.state](https://www.chromestatus.com/metrics/feature/timeline/popularity/2618) has a number of appealing characteristics, which is why it seems so inviting to build "state" management around:

 1. The data is stored (partly) out of RAM, which is good for memory strapped devices.
 (Actually discussions on this matter are rather murky -- it seems historical states are stored to disk.
 But if you directly modify the state object without using replaceState, it appears to stick somewhat, so who knows?)
-2. Although the data size is limited (especially on firefox, but that limit is configurable), you can have multiple histories by using multiple iframes (preferably with style=display:none), which allows you to exceed the limit.
+2. Although the data size is limited (especially on Firefox, but that limit is configurable), you can have multiple histories by using multiple iframes (preferably with style=display:none), which allows you to exceed the limit.
 This also allows for scope isolation, and federated content.
 3. Web sites that provide sensitive information shouldn't have audit concerns with history.state, as there would likely be with other forms of local storage like IndexedDB.
 4. Support for time travel via the back button (and api).
-Adding developer tools on top of that is pretty straightforward.
+Adding developer tools on top of that seems fairly straightforward.
 5. Built into the platform.
 Anyone can access this built-in api.
 The libraries here only reduce some boilerplate, but nothing we do prevents other libraries from tapping into the same data.
 6. Refreshing the browser doesn't lose the state.